 Each month, your accounting department revalues receivables and in this process recomputes the reserves needed to reduce receivables to their realizable amount.
 While these calculations can be very complex, the idea behind them is simple and compelling.
 The other side of the adjustment to the value of receivables is the contractual allowance on the income statement.
-The contractual allowance is what reduces gross revenue to net revenue.
+The contractual allowance is what reduces gross revenue to net or ESTIMATED realizable revenue.
 If the contractual is too small, net revenue is inflated which leads to an inflation of operating income.
 If the contractual is too large, net revenue and operating income are unnecessarily reduced.
-Unfortunately, most errors go the other (wrong) way.
-Note that I am including bad debt expense in this discussion as it too is a deduction from revenue (contractual) that reduces self pay receivables to their realizable amount.
+Unfortunately, most errors go the wrong way resulting in a reduction of income.
+Note that I am including bad debt expense as it too is a deduction from revenue (contractual) that reduces self pay receivables to their realizable amount.

 Changes in the magnitude of receivables (AR Days) can affect this statistic but if the cash is much below 97.5%, you had better start getting an explanation of the cause.
 Why do I say 97.5%?
 To account for normal variation, it is not unusual to see this statistic vary across a 5% (+/- 2 1/2%) range.
 When it gets outside of that corridor, the CEO had better be pressing for answers.
 He cannot say he was surprised by a proposed adjustment if his cash to NPSR ratio was low.
 He (and his CFO for that matter) should have seen it coming.